 Obviously you can use most helmets for Rallying and many full face helmets with open peaks are available to choose from, along with many full face models, with and without headsets etc. The same rules apply with regards to the intercoms and headsets, just bear in mind that Racing helmets for track use, don't have earphones, track racers have to use ear bud type headset speakers, these are the rules!

 I think if we can we'll look at some blogs for specific helmets and what can be used with them in terms of intercoms, accessories and adaptors etc?
-Let us know if there's a helmet you're considering and you're ken to know what intercoms are compatible etc, we'll start with that and work our way through them all!
+Let us know if there's a helmet you're considering and you're keen to know what intercoms are compatible etc, we'll start with that and work our way through them all!

 OK that's if for now, there's so much more we could say, hopefully some pointers for you!
-You can always e-mails or ring us anytime for any help, an honest opinion or to book in for a professional fitting and to take a look at some of these fantastic helmets in the flesh!
+You can always e-mail or ring us anytime for any help, an honest opinion or to book in for a professional fitting and to take a look at some of these fantastic helmets in the flesh!